 Lack of sleep and high blood pressure: the two are linked!

-The study, which excluded patients taking medication for hypertension, also considered the different criteria of age, race, and gender.
+The study, which excluded patients taking medication for hypertension, also considered the different criteria of age, race and gender.
 It also revealed that black men had higher blood pressure levels than white men or women.

-In addition black men had a "natural" tendency to sleep a few hours less.
+In addition, black men had a "natural" tendency to sleep a few hours less.

-These two observations suggest the interesting possibility that the already well-documented hypertension in African Americans and in men in particular may well be due in part to sleep duration.
+"These two observations suggest the interesting possibility that hypertension already well documented with respect to African Americans and in men in particular may well be due in part to sleep duration."

-Sleep quality and quality of life: the two are linked!
+Quality of sleep and quality of life: the two are linked!

 HBE Diffusion, PANNE Carol 16 October, 2017